Toddler Program (16-35 months)

 Our program supports the child's journey towards independence in a safe environment where the rhythm is toddler-paced and everything is toddler-sized, including low furniture, shelves, easily movable chairs, and artwork hung at eye-level.
 The sinks and refrigerator are real and accessible to the children.
 Through observation of other children, each toddler becomes curious about how to independently use the toilet.

 The toddler age is the key stage in language acquisition.
-Our language-rich environment includes language materials and activities, music and song, reading and conversation, and exposure to Spanish.
+Our language-rich environment includes language materials and activities, music and song, reading and conversation.

 Exploration and discovery are a primary need at this age.
 Our Toddler House provides an aesthetic and sensory-rich environment in which the young child is free to safely explore with the respectful assistance and encouragement of the adult.